Postural drainage: Technique

 In postural drainage, the patient's body is positioned so that the trachea is inclined downward and below the affected chest area.
 The body is positioned so that secretions drain into sequentially larger bronchi.
 Frames, tilt tables, and pillows may be used to support patients in these positions.
 Up to 12 postures may be used.
 Patients may need time to adapt to certain postures.

 Postural drainage is done at least three times daily for up to 60 minutes, with 30 minutes being common.
 It can be done in the night to reduce coughing at night (although PD should be avoided after meals), or in the morning to clear secretions accumulated during the night.
 Bronchodilators can be used 15 minutes before PD is done to maximise its benefits.
 The most affected area is drained first to prevent infected secretions spilling into healthy lung.
 Drainage time varies, but each position requires 10 minutes.
 If an entire hemithorax is involved, each lobe has to be drained individually, but a maximum of three position per session is considered sufficient.

 Use with other physiotherapies

 Postural drainage is often used in conjunction with a technique for loosening secretions in the chest cavity such as chest percussion.
 Chest percussion is performed by clapping the back or chest with a cupped hand.
 Bronchodilator medications may also be used before postural drainage to improve its effectiveness.
 Alternatively, a mechanical vibrator may be used in some cases to facilitate loosening of secretions.
 There are drainage positions for all segments of the lung.
 These positions can be modified depending on the patient's condition.

-Postural drainage may be followed by breathing exercises to help expel loosened secretions from the airway, and coughing exercises to expel secretions.
+Postural drainage may be followed by airway clearance techniques of active cycle of breathing and huff coughing to help loosen and expel secretions from the airways.